fluidecho/kurunt/README.md

 Kurunt opens inputs to your data using: TCP, UDP or HTTP.

 #### WORKERS
 Process the messages any way you want.
 Turn structured, semi-structured or unstructured data into something that you can use.
-Some are easy like: json, msgpack.
-Or do something like regex a access_log.
-Filter a image. etc...
-It's easy to build your own workers.
+Some are easy like: json, msgpack - or something like regex a access_log, filter a image, etc. It's easy to build your own workers in just a few lines of Javascript.

 #### STORES
 Store your messages any way you want.
 In your favorite database, filesystem, streaming api, socket.io.